-- 7.16.
-There may also be situations where there are barriers to speaking up, such as situations where it would be a criminal offence to do so. - 7.17.
-Members may also be worried about raising such issues, anxious that they may be seen as disloyal and put at risk relationships with colleagues (including, potentially, more senior and influential colleagues), and even their job.
+- 7.15 The IFoA recognises that the requirements around speaking up are not always straightforward and that when a Member is faced with a situation that requires them to speak up in order to comply with the Code, they may not always know who to speak to or when to do it. - 7.16 There may also be situations where there are barriers to speaking up, such as situations where it would be a criminal offence to do so. - 7.17 Members may also be worried about raising such issues, anxious that they may be seen as disloyal and put at risk relationships with colleagues (including, potentially, more senior and influential colleagues), and even their job.
 They may want to keep the concerns to themselves, perhaps feeling that it's none of their business, or only a suspicion, or that they will be seen as a 'troublemaker' if they raise them.
-There will, however, still be situations where Members are required speak up even though that may have serious implications for their work life or even their career. - 7.18.
-In recognition of those challenges, but also the importance of speaking up for protection of the public interest, the speaking up principle in the Code is a 'should' requirement.15 - 7.19.
-This means that there is an expectation that Members will speak up but that there is also recognition that there may be circumstances in which non-compliance may be justified.
-This wording is designed to ensure Members have the necessary flexibility in situations where speaking up might not be the right thing to do. - 7.20.
-Some of the amplifications under this principle are, however, 'must' requirements16 and non-compliance cannot, therefore, be justified in the same way. - 7.21.
-In addition to Principle 5, there are also other principles of the Code that may be relevant to issues of speaking up.
-Those include Principle 1, which requires Members to "act honestly and with integrity" and which also has the amplification providing that Members "should respect confidentiality".17 - 7.22.
-The Code also provides in its fourth principle, Compliance that Members must "comply with all relevant legal, regulatory and professional requirements".
-This may be relevant if there are legal requirements to report on particular matters.
+There will, however, still be situations where Members are required speak up even though that may have serious implications for their work life or even their career. - 7.18 In recognition of those challenges, but also the importance of speaking up for protection of the public interest, the speaking up principle in the Code is a 'should' requirement.16 - 7.19 This means that there is an expectation that Members will speak up but that there is also recognition that there may be circumstances in which non-compliance may be justified.
+This wording is designed to ensure Members have the necessary flexibility in situations where speaking up might not be the right thing to do.